 Completed December 2014

 The main entrance is angled, creating space for a central feature staircase housed within a render wrap/slate facade.
-This is flooded with natural light from the glazed ‘curtain walling’ making a very dramatic entrance to the property.
+This is flooded with natural light from the glazed curtain walling to make a dramatic entrance to the property.

 The split-slate cladding provides a textured feature to the entrance and relates to the black slate roof of the property, tying the colour palette together.

-We used a very simple selection of materials to compliment the new build’s unique form, creating a stunning piece of architecture.
+We used a simple selection of materials to complement the new build’s unique form, creating a stunning piece of architecture.

-This project is our first new-build home using high-performance SIPs (structured insulated panel) construction.
+This project is our first new-build home using high-performance SIPs (structured insulated panels) construction.

-We moved the accommodation to the side elevation, which overlooked fields and the central London skyline that had previously been closed off by the original building’s orientation.
+We moved the accommodation to the side elevation that overlooks fields and the central London skyline.
+This view had previously been closed off by the original building’s orientation.

-- Light, three-storey atrium to the entrance foyer.
+- Bright, 3-storey atrium to the entrance foyer

-- Material pallet included render, aluminium windows, three-storey stone entrance strip alongside a three-storey ‘curtain wall’.
+- Materials palette included render, aluminium windows, and a 3-storey stone entrance strip alongside a curtain wall of the same height

-- SIP- Structural Insulated Panels – used.
-Its innovative use on this build won Gold for our supplier SIPCO at the Structural Timber Awards 2016.
+- Structural insulated panels were used as the construction system.
+Its innovative use on this build won Gold for our supplier, SIPCO, at the Structural Timber Awards 2016

 Property featured in Grand Designs magazine